tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Metadata` header MUST consist of one or more key-value pairs.
 The key-value pairs MUST be separated by comma.
-The key and value MUST be separated by a space and MUST NOT be empty.
-The key MUST NOT contain a space or a comma.
+The key and value MUST be separated by a space.
+The key MUST NOT contain a space or a comma and also MUST not be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
+All keys MUST be unique.

 #### Requests